22323 Dewdney Trunk Rd.

 This involves disconnecting power to the building, removing the existing electrical panel, then installing a new panel.
 The grounding and bonding systems are inspected to confirm they are intact.

-Grounding: Approximately 70% of the homes where we have replaced the electrical panel have had no grounding system when we arrived on site prior to our work.
+Grounding: Approximately 70% of the homes where we have replaced the electrical panel have had no grounding system prior to our work.
 In older homes (25+ years old) the main water line has often been replaced.
 The original main water line was copper and this was also the grounding for the electrical system.
 When the original copper line is removed and the new PVC (plastic) water line is installed the home has no grounding system.
 The electrical system ground has essentially been disconnected from the earth.
 Check at your main water shut-off inside the building.
 There is a clamp that attaches a copper wire to the water lines.
 If you do not have a minimum of 10 ft of copper water line in the earth at this point you have no ground.
 The solution is to install an approved grounding plate or grounding rods.

 Bonding: All metal plumbing, waste or natural gas lines in the building must be bonded (electrically connected) together.
 Usually natural gas lines installed after the home was built have not been connected to the bonding system.
 There should be a visible clamp connection from the metal plumbing and gas lines to the electrical panel.
 If not, the solution is to install a copper wire from the metal lines to the bond connection in the electrical panel.